serebit/wraith-master/README.md

 Designed for feature parity with the official Windows-only Cooler Master application, Wraith Master supports all modes and settings that the Wraith Prism can use.
 As the Wraith coolers are capable of storing RGB configurations in-device, no daemon is required to maintain configurations, and the program can be uninstalled without fear of losing your settings.

-![Screenshot][wraith-master-screenshot]
+![GTK Screenshot][wraith-master-screenshot]
+![CLI Screenshot][wraith-master-terminal-screenshot]

 ## Supported Platforms

-Wraith Master supports all 64-bit Linux distributions that use glibc as their libc implementation.
-This dependence on glibc is not my choice, but a limitation of the software stack; Kotlin/Native is [incompatible with musl](https://github.com/JetBrains/kotlin-native/issues/3771) as of the time I am writing this.
-Once it gains compatibility with more libc implementations, I fully intend to take advantage of that compatibility.
-Check out [issue #3](https://gitlab.com/serebit/wraith-master/-/issues/3) for more details.
+Wraith Master supports all 64-bit Linux distributions that either use glibc (most distributions) or possess a compatibility layer for glibc (Void, Alpine, etc).
+Two

 ## Installing